vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 [codepen example](http://codepen.io/vis-kid/pen/rOyoKx)

 This variable is certainly handy since the “standards” for how wide web pages are supposed to span are changing rapidly and long gone are the 960px days.
-Through the access to this variable you have one central place where you can determine how much space your content has to span tops.
+Through access to this variable you have one central place where you can determine how much space your content can maximally span.

 + ### default-feature

-If you have gone through my previous articles you might remember that I really like the use of the **media** mixin from Neat combined with the additional convenient usage of the **new-breakpoint** function.
+If you have gone through my previous articles you might remember that for media queries I really like the use of the **media** mixin from Neat combined with the additional convenient usage of the **new-breakpoint** function.
 I also mentioned that if you provide no *media feature* to your breakpoint pixel value it will default to **min-width**.
 Let me refresh your memeory:

 Sass:
 ``` sass